LDSamson/ldsamson.github.io/_pages/about.md

 Welcome to my personal website!

-I am a medical doctor with a strong interest in healthcare research.
-I gained experience in biomedical data science and statistical programming during my PhD in epidemiology & immunology.
+I am a medical doctor with a strong interest in biomedical research, data science and statistical programming.
+I gained research experience during my PhD in epidemiology & immunology, which I successfully defended at Groningen University (The Netherlands) at 1 September 2021.

-I defended my PhD successfully at 1 September at the Groningen University.
+If you have any questions, please do not hesitate to contact me!